 This roasted beet and artichoke salad with feta for the gallbladder is nutritious, healthy, and tasty.
 It is served with a simple homemade vinaigrette to complement all the flavors in the beet artichoke salad.

-I specifically created this roasted beet salad recipe to support a sluggish gallbladder and improve bile flow as beet and artichoke are my top foods to cleanse the gallbladder.
+I specifically created this beet artichoke salad recipe to support a sluggish gallbladder and improve bile flow as beet and artichoke are my top foods to cleanse the gallbladder.
 I thought, why not put all these phenomenal liver cleansing foods into a salad.

 The beet and artichoke salad is a fantastic gallbladder recipe to cleanse the gallbladder and detox the liver.
 There are so many benefits from this salad as it promotes weight loss, improves digestion, and so much more.
 Not to mention it is so simple and delicious!